lluancarlo/GameServer-WebSocket/README.md

 ## Lessons Learned

 WebSocket use TCP connection.
-It means that it has high confiability but usually high latency, that is bad to open-world or multiplayer games for example.
+It means that it has high reliability but usually high latency, that is bad to open-world or multiplayer games for example.
 In the other hand, it could be nice to use in a chat or turn-based games like card games or table games, where we don't care so much about latency.

 ## Project Details